zaqks/QuakeGuard/README.md

 # QuakeGuard

-This is an API that allows EarthQuake detection using an Arduino Vibration Sensor
+This is an API that allows EarthQuake detection using an Arduino Vibration Sensor Or Dedicated Hardware

 # How to use